BSaiCharan-GH/RAG-Document-Assistant/README.md

-# Intelligent RAG Document Assistant
+# REST API based RAG Document Assistant

 A local document question-answering service built with FastAPI, ChromaDB, sentence-transformers, PyPDF, and Gemini.
 Upload a PDF, index it into a persistent vector store, retrieve the most relevant chunks for a question, and generate an answer using only the retrieved document context.